iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/getBlock
+## <GithubCodeLink link="chain/getBlock" /> chain/getBlock

-Gets a block from the chain from a hash or sequence
+Gets a block from the chain from a given hash or sequence.

+One of hash or sequence must be provided.

 #### Request